by Andrea M. Darcy

 But exactly how can feelings of worthlessness make us feel so low?

-Cognitive Behavioural Therapy (CBT) , a form of therapy now popular in the UK, calls such negative thoughts as feelings of worthlessness ‘thinking errors’ or ‘cognitive distortions‘.
+Cognitive Behavioural Therapy (CBT) , a form of therapy now popular in the UK, has something to say on the matter.
+It calls such negative thoughts as feelings of worthlessness ‘thinking errors’, or ‘cognitive distortions‘.

 There are several things I don’t feel confident about.
 Should I be worried about depression?